mehulagg/gitlab/doc/user/project/integrations/pivotal_tracker.md

 the story ID (for example, `[#555]`).
 Every story ID found gets the commit comment added to it.

 You can also close a story with a message containing: `fix [#555]`.
-You can use either of these words:
+You can use any of these words:

 - `fix`
 - `fixed`